brown-band/website/pages/scripts/1986-1987/fall/columbia.md

 To count the tournaments they’ve fought\
  And won, we form a great big nought.

-:sd[Band forms a circle on the field and plays "I’ve Got Plenty of Nuttin’"]
+:sd[Band forms a circle on the field and plays “I’ve Got Plenty of Nuttin’”]

 New Amsterdam’s a jolly town\
  Where muggers, crack, and sluts abound.